knights-lab/BURST/README.md

   - This has interesting implications if there is meaning to the order of the references (ordered by increasing taxonomic specificity or sequence abundance in another sample or a depth-first traversal of a clustogram).
 Otherwise it ensures consistency of best hit for the same input sequence.

 ### Dan's Faves
 Note: Please be sure to use -n in most cases to penalize matching to Ns and ambiguous bases.
-Otherwise everthing will hit reads with long stretches of Ns in them.
+Otherwise, depending on your database, everthing may hit reads with long stretches of Ns in them.
+The following examples work with Greengenes representative cluster sequences (rep_set).

 - [Build a database](#fastest-step-1-create-database-step-2-use-database-for-alignments) (optional, you can also search against raw fasta but this is faster)

-`embalm -r myRefs.fasta -d QUICK 320 -o MyDB.edb -f -s 1 -i 0.97`
+`embalm -r 97_otus.fasta -d QUICK 320 -o MyDB.edb -f -s 1 -i 0.97`

 - Pick optimal (always best match, no reporting of ties) OTUs for 16S data against db